gorlug/dyndns-bind-updater/README.md

 sh docker/build.sh
 ```

-Create a container with docker-compose
+Adapt docker-compose to your needs, especially the domain.
+Then create a container with docker-compose

 ```
 docker-compose up -d
 ```

-The container will quickly terminate because some configuration is needed.

-# Config

-Copy or move `update_example` in `data/conf/dyndns` to `update` and adjust if necessary.

-Generate dnssec keys in:
+To check if it runs:

 ```
-docker exec -it dyndns_server_1 "cd /host/conf/bind; dnssec-keygen -a hmac-sha512 -b 512 -n HOST www.example.com"
+curl --header "http_x_forwarded_for: 192.168.0.1" http://localhost:3000
+nslookup www.example.com 127.0.0.1
 ```

-Replace `www.example.com` with your actual domain.
+The port 3000 is supposed to run behind a web server like nginx with basic authentication.